Cotinis nitida

 Cotinis nitida, commonly known as the green June beetle, June bug or June beetle, is a beetle of the family Scarabaeidae.
 It is found in the eastern United States and Canada, where it is most abundant in the South.
 It is sometimes confused with the related southwestern species figeater beetle Cotinis mutabilis, which is less destructive.

 The green June beetle is active during daylight hours.
 The adult is usually 15–22 mm long with dull, metallic green wings; its sides are gold and the head, legs and underside are very bright shiny green.
 Their habitat extends from New Brunswick to Georgia, and as far west as California, with possible population crossover in Texas with their western cousin, the figeater beetle.

+Description

+The green June beetle is a part of the Scarabaeidae family, with defining characteristics such as modified forewings called elytra sinuate, and a prominent mesosternum.
+The scutellum is covered by the prothorax attached to the base node.
+The Cotinis genus is separated by the male species having a small horn on the lower portion of the face (clypeus).

+This beetle species differs from the common brown May or June beetle by its larger body index and vibrant color.
+This varies from a green striped, brown beetle to a full velvet green body.
+The insects' margins are usually light brown or yellow with a metallic green or brown underside.
+The insect is typically ¾-1.5 inches in length.
+Compared to the legs of a common June beetle, the legs are shorter, and the body is stouter.

 Life cycle

 The complete life cycle for the green June beetle is one year.

 Egg

 Mating occurs in the early morning.
 The male is attracted by a strongly scented milky fluid secreted by the female.
 Mating lasts only a few minutes after which the female enters her burrow or crawls under matted grass.
 Once the mating process has taken place, the female will lay between 60 and 75 eggs underground during a two-week period.
 The eggs, when first laid, appear white and elliptical in shape, gradually becoming more spherical as the larvae develop.
 The eggs hatch in approximately 18 days into small, white grubs.